Hephaest/ComputerNetworkApplications/README.md

             if file_error is False:
                 c.sendall(request.encode())
                 # Read the response into the buffer.
-                print("proxyserver have found the host.")
+                print("The proxy server have found the host.")
                 # Create a new file in the cache for the requested file.
                 # Also send the response in the buffer to client socket
                 # and the corresponding file in the cache.
                 writeFile = open("./Cache/" + filename, "wb")
-                print("Poxy server is receiving data...")
+                print("The poxy server is receiving data...")
                 # Receive HTTP response message until all messages are received.
                 while True:
                     data = c.recv(4096)